Steven-Grevera/ENC4265/manual.md

 ![image](https://github.com/user-attachments/assets/fe28a4e6-b23b-448b-9912-6407fee34bfe)
 *Figure 29: Image showing the in-game UI along with the inventory open and expanded and the Light Source inventory slots circled in red.
 Image Taken By: Steven Grevera*

 Light Source items are various items that provide light source in an area but may also have other effects.
-In Shadow Corridor 2, you always start with an infinite basic light source in the “Lighter”, which is obtained at the start of the game and exists no matter what.
+In Shadow Corridor 2, you always start with an infinite basic light source in the “Lighter,” which is obtained at the start of the game and exists no matter what.
 It cannot be replaced.

 ![image](https://github.com/user-attachments/assets/900dc911-0be9-40de-804a-2ab6851d37b8)
 *Figure 30: Image showing how a Flashlight's light looks in darkness.
 Image Taken By: Steven Grevera*

 When a light source is on, not only will a room get brighter, it may have an effect.
 You can see this item is “on” based on the small sun icon beneath the light source item itself.
-Some light sources are stronger then others in terms of “brightness”, for example, the flashlight being stronger in directed light then the lighter.
-However, more light makes it easier for apparitions to find the player and is one of the easiest ways to get spotted.
+Some light sources are stronger than others in terms of “brightness”; for example, the flashlight is stronger in directed light than the lighter.
+However, more light makes it easier for apparitions to find the player, and it is one of the easiest ways to get spotted.

 For more specifics on Light Source items, [see here]#anchor10).